 ICRA Lanka reaffirms the issuer rating of [SL]A+ with Stable Outlook for ACL Cables PLC

-ICRA Lanka Limited, Subsidiary of ICRA Limited, group Company of Moody’s Investors Service has reaffirmed the Issuer rating of [SL]A+ (pronounced S L A plus) with Stable outlook for ACL Cables PLC (“ACL”/“the Company”).
+ICRA Lanka Limited has reaffirmed the Issuer rating of [SL]A+ (pronounced S L A plus) with Stable outlook for ACL Cables PLC (“ACL”/ “the Company”).

 ICRA Lanka has taken a consolidated view of ACL Cables PLC and its subsidiaries as a whole, given the significant operational and financial linkages among them.
-The reaffirmed rating factors in the Company’s strong financial position amidst the dominant market share of the local cable industry with strong brand equity.
+The reaffirmed rating factors in the Group’s strong financial position amidst the dominant market share of the local cable industry with strong brand equity.
 The Company’s strong distribution dealer network has enabled ACL group to establish a strong presence in the local retail cable market.
 Moreover, ACL has also been able to secure a leading market share in the utility market due to strong execution track record, quality standards along with relatively high-value additions.
-The Company has introduced new innovative product categories such as covered-cables, fire resistant/low voltage transmission cables through its R&D Testing Laboratory.
+The Company has introduced new innovative product categories through its R&D Testing Laboratory.
 ICRA Lanka also takes into account the experience of the promoters, the Company’s strong track record and reputation in the industry, which have enabled the Company to enjoy steady access to funding from financial institutions.
-The Company’s professional management team coupled with a better governance structure adds further comfort to the rating.
-Although, during FY2019, the institutional segment has experienced a slowdown due to weaker macro-economic conditions, other key segments such as Utility, Retail & Distribution and Export segments have performed well during this period, due to ongoing strong order book position.
-ICRA Lanka also views postively the current order book, favouring towards the higher-margin product categories from the utility segment.
-Going forward also, a higher demand from the utility segment is forecasted amidst the ongoing major line maintenance and rehabilitation programmes of Ceylon Electricity Board (CEB).
-Moreover, given the expected recovery of the local construction industry, which has a direct bearing on the local cable market and the implementation of new development projects, such as Colombo Light Rail, Megapolis and Port City projects, ACL’s future outlook in the Sri Lankan operation remains positive.
-These apart, the reaffirmed rating also factors in the healthy operating profit margins (OPBITDA margin of 9.0% in FY2019 Vis a Vis 9.9% in FY2018) and moderate capital structure (gearing of 0.5x as of FYE Mar 2019) despite the increase in debt levels in FY2019.
+The Company’s professional management team coupled with a better governance structure adds further comfort for the rating.

-Leading market share, new product innovation and brand equity: ACL Cables PLC is enjoying a dominant market position in the cable industry with a market share of more than 70% in Sri Lanka (including Kelani Cables PLC).
-The acquisition of Kelani Cables PLC has helped the Group to further strengthen its market position.
+Leading market share, new product innovation and brand equity: ACL Group is enjoying a dominant market position in the cable industry with a market share of more than 70% in Sri Lanka (including Kelani Cables PLC).
+The acquisition of Cable Solutions (Pvt) Ltd, a specialised cable export company, has also helped the Group to further strengthen its market position during FY2021.
 The Company has been able to maintain a strong brand equity in Sri Lanka owing to the higher quality standards of its product-portfolio and the strong distribution-dealer network.
-During FY2019, the weaknesses of the competitors in the local cable industry, have also helped the Company to further increase its market share in the retail cable market.
+During FY2021, the weaknesses of the competitors in the local cable industry due to COVID-19 Pandemic, have also helped the Company to further increase its market share in the retail cable market.
 ACL Cables PLC is the only local cable manufacturer with a research and development centre, which has enabled the Company to diversify its product portfolio over the past.
 As a result, ACL is also capable of manufacturing cables and conductors, which adhere to the British Standard (BS) as well as the National French Standard.
-Thus, ACL Cables enjoys the competitive advantage of being the preferred cable contractor/supplier by the state authorities and private institutions.

-Experience of the promoter/s and the management: The Company and the Group as a whole have been driven by the rich promoter-experience and the strong and experienced management team in place, which has guided the Company through several business cycles.
-The Company has a relatively strong corporate structure in place with well-planned succession management policies and also has a better corporate governance structure.
+Experience of the promoter/s and the management: The Company and the Group as a whole have been driven by the rich promoter-experience and the strong and experienced management team in place, which have guided the Company through several business cycles.
+The Company has a relatively strong corporate structure in place with well-planned management policies and good corporate governance structure.
 This has ensured the business continuity over the past several decades.

 Healthy demand dynamics: Ceylon Electricity Board (CEB) is the single largest customer of ACL Cables PLC.
-CEB’s present tendering process favours the local cable manufacturers with highest level of value addition.
+CEB’s present tendering process favours the local cable manufacturers with high level of value addition.
 Hence, ACL being a reliable and technologically advanced cable manufacturer (with R&D facility), has been able to secure major electrification contracts from CEB over the past several years.
+During CY2021, CEB as a policy has decided to source its elelctrical cable requirements only from the local suppliers.
+Thus, ACL Cables being the preferred cable contractor/supplier to the CEB, is expected to benefit from the same.
 The Company’s utility segment has performed well during the past few years due to increased demand for ABC Cables (Aerial Bundle Cables).
-Although, Sri Lanka has already achieved ~100% access to electricity, the cable demand from CEB is expected to further increase going forward due to the replacement and maintenance requirements of CEB’s power distribution system with the ABC cables, which has higher conductivity than conventional aluminium conductors.
+Although, Sri Lanka has already achieved ~100% access to electricity, the cable demand from CEB is expected to further increase going forward due to the replacement and maintenance requirements of CEB’s power distribution system with the ABC cables, which have higher conductivity than conventional aluminium conductors.

-Given the Company’s realigned new distribution network during FY2019, the Company’s retail cable segment has performed well during this period.
-This was further supported by the weaknesses of some competitors of this segment during this period.
-Moreover, ACL Cables has also been expanding its presence globally by exporting mainly to countries such as Maldives, Mauritius, Bangladesh, Australia and few African countries.
-Although, the Company’s institutional segment has slowed during FY2019 due to weaker macro-economic conditions that prevailed during this period, going forward, this segment is expected to perform well with the revival of the Sri Lankan economy.
-The proposed mega-development projects such as the Colombo Light Rail Transport Project, Megapolis Development Plan and Port City Project, would augur well for the Company going forward.
+Given the Company’s realigned new distribution network, the Company’s retail cable segment has also performed relatively well (compared with other segments) during past two years.
+This has been further supported by the weaknesses of some competitors of this segment during this period.
+Moreover, ACL Cables has also been expanding its presence in the export market by exporting to countries such as Maldives, Mauritius, Bangladesh, Australia and few African countries.

-Diversification into new business segments: The rating also considers positively the Company’s recent investments such as renewable power generation and sugar plantations.
-During FY19, Resus Energy has performed well amidst the favourable weather conditions that prevailed during this period in the country.
+Diversification into new business segments: The rating also considers positively the Company’s recent investments such as renewable power and sugar plantations.
+During H1FY2021, Resus Energy has performed well amidst the favourable weather conditions that prevailed during this period in the country.
 Moreover, going forward, Resus Energy is expected to perform well with the diversification into solar power segment.
-The sugar manufacturing operation is expected to be carried out in FY2020.
-Moreover, this operation is expected to be further diversified into the distillery industry.
-Therefore, the Company intends to further support this operation through its fully owned subsidiary- Ceylon Copper (Pvt) Ltd. ICRA Lanka will continue to monitor the financial performance of this investment and therefore, the ability of the management to attain its return targets without further capital supports than envisaged, remain to be reviewed in the future.
+The sugar manufacturing operation is also expected to be carried out in Q4FY2021.
+Moreover, this operation is expected to be further diversified into the distillery industry going forward.
+The Company intends to support this operation through its fully owned subsidiary- Ceylon Copper (Pvt) Ltd. ICRA Lanka will continue to monitor the financial performance of these investments and the ability of the management to attain its return targets without further capital outlays than previously envisaged.